Static-site export

 • Forgetting a StaticPathsProvider on a dynamic route.
 A

-/posts/:slug route with no provider emits nothing — the build silently
+/posts/:slug route with no provider emits nothing — the build logs a

-drops it.
-Implement StaticPaths(ctx) returning one param map per
+WARN and skips it.
+Implement StaticPaths(ctx) returning one param map

 • Expecting server-backed islands to work.
 RPC round-trips, the